Proof of parentage

 DNA testing involves collecting a sample (usually a mouth swab) from each parent and child.
 The DNA from each sample is then compared.
 Testing can be done voluntarily, or it can be ordered by a court.

-If the court orders DNA testing and a person refuses to participate, the court may still make a declaration stating that a person is a child’s father and/or that a person should pay child support for a child based on other evidence presented.
+If the court orders DNA testing and a person refuses to participate, the court may still make a declaration stating that a person is a child’s father and/or that a person should pay child support for a child based on other evidence.

 How do I prove I am not the father?

-You’ll need to prove to the court you are not the biological father with DNA testing that complies with the regulations outlined in the Family Law Act 1975.
+You’ll need to provide DNA testing that complies with the regulations outlined in the Family Law Act 1975.

-How do I prove who is the father?
+How do I prove who the father is?

 Who else can help?